GDQuest/website/content/tutorial/game-design/godot/become-a-game-creator/first-steps-programming/index.md

 Let's assume you want to make video games by yourself.
 Or at least game prototypes to try out with your friends and flesh out with the help of a developer.
 You're going to have to dive into code, but...

-## ...to code games, you need programming foundations
+## To code games, you need programming foundations

 If you jump straight in a game editor and try to write code you're in trouble.
 Game engines are large collections of technologies that add hundreds, if not thousands of new tools and functions to learn on top of programming foundations.
 You're going to get stuck often and you'll hit frustrating roadblocks.
 If you don't know what variables, functions, loops, objects, and classes are, how they work to some extent, you'll want to **build solid foundations** first.